JoseCalucag/Amazon_Vine_Analysis/README.md

 <p align = "left">
 <img src = "https://github.com/JoseCalucag/Amazon_Vine_Analysis/blob/main/pics/VineReviews.png">
 </p>
+* Through our first analysis, we can see that all the digital music purchases were not made by

 <h4>How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?</h4>
 <p align = "left">